 12. See advice from Barbara Oakley in Learning how to Learn.
 She has a free online course in the references, some of which I have incorporated above.
-Of course, she lays it out better.
+And she lays it out better.

 13. Have a "growth" mindset and know that you can grow and learn, even in areas you are having difficulty with.
-Try not to have a "fixed" mindset and think that your knowledge and skills are fixed in place forever and cannot be improved.
+Try not to have a "fixed" mindset by thinking that your knowledge and skills are fixed in place forever and cannot be improved.
 See advice from Carol Dweck in the book Mindset: The New Psychology of Success.

 14. Taking an exam?
 All of the above applies, you need to learn the material to sit for the test and do well.
 See my article on How to Take an Exam.

 15. Writing a paper?
 All of the above applies, except it is about putting your learning onto paper and refining it, rather than remembering it.
 Researching, writing, and editing a paper requires continual effort, and when done properly the student learns a lot and submits a quality paper.
 Those who do not put in effort will not learn and their paper suffers.
 Shortcuts (especially copying – plagiarism) must be avoided as it results in a terrible paper and ultimately damages the student and grade.
 See my article on How to Write a Paper.